 Religious, Moral and Philosophical Studies, RMPS is an important academic subject which delivers a broad range of vital skills which will benefit learners in all subjects and also in the important decisions in daily life into adulthood.

-Learners look out onto a broad variety of interpretations of the human experience, as well as looking at the development of their own character.
+Learners study a broad variety of interpretations of the human experience, as well as looking at the development of their own character.
 Learners will tackle important moral, religious and philosophical questions.
 Learners are equipped with critical thinking skills, constructing arguments, questioning ideas and debating.
 These are all skills which are essential in learning, life and employment.
+Employers and colleges/universities appreciate the skills that students gain from engaging with Higher RMPS.

 Pupils will study three units:

-Explore what Jews believe about God, about human beings, what our purpose is in living.
-How do Jews live out their beliefs on a day-to-day basis?
+Explore what Muslims believe about God, about human beings, what our purpose is in living.
+How do Muslims live out their beliefs on a day-to-day basis?
 What do key festivals symbolise?

 The morality unit allows pupils to firstly explore the ways in which people make moral decisions.
-Morality and Conflict
+We will study the causes of crime, the purposes and consequences of punishment, the morality of the death penalty, and related topics.

 Higher RMPS focuses on three main skills: